 The restaurant industry is one of the toughest and most competitive industries to build and scale a profitable business.
 Margins on food sales can be so tight that restaurant owners must constantly maintain a hawk-eye view over their finances if they want their business to succeed.
 Mickael Cardoso, founder and CEO of CloudCfo Inc., an outsourced cloud accounting and finance service provider in the Philippines, says the most important method for managing finances, particularly in the restaurant industry, is through processes.

-Whether you are a small family-owned restaurant, bar or an established food group, strategic use of the Point of Sale (POS) system is essential to daily business operations.
+Whether you are a small family-owned restaurant, bar or an established food group, strategic use of the point of ale (POS) system is essential to daily business operations.
 A POS system is a modern-day cash register that records goods sold and payments made by a business.

 A POS system can, however, also generate data on key business metrics such as best-selling products, daily sales reports, stock level warnings, and employee performance.
 It can also help reduce human error and fraud.
 If optimized correctly by management, a POS system can send key financial data directly to the company accountant, reducing the overall workload for staff.
 “All restaurant owners and food retailers should understand the capabilities of their POS system so they can optimize it to work for their specific business model,” says Cardoso.